-This course covers chapter revisions that were published in the USP-NF at the end of 2022.
+This course covers chapter revisions that published in the USP-NF at the end

 This course aims to improve your knowledge in the implementation of USP General Chapter <795> Pharmaceutical Compounding—Nonsterile Preparations.